Safe harbour

 Working out whether a course of action is reasonably likely to lead to a better outcome

-(2) For the purposes of (but without limiting) subsection (1), in working out whether a course of action is reasonably likely to lead to a better outcome for the company, regard may be had to whether the person:
+(2) For the purposes of (but without limiting) subsection (1), in working out whether a course of action is reasonably likely to lead to a better outcome for the company, regard may be had to whether:

-(a) is properly informing himself or herself of the company's financial position; or
+(a) the person is properly informing himself or herself of the company's financial position; or

-(b) is taking appropriate steps to prevent any misconduct by officers or employees of the company that could adversely affect the company's ability to pay all its debts; or
+(b) the person is taking appropriate steps to prevent any misconduct by officers or employees of the company that could adversely affect the company's ability to pay all its debts; or

-(c) is taking appropriate steps to ensure that the company is keeping appropriate financial records consistent with the size and nature of the company; or
+(c) the person is taking appropriate steps to ensure that the company is keeping appropriate financial records consistent with the size and nature of the company; or

-(d) is obtaining advice from an appropriately qualified entity who was given sufficient information to give appropriate advice; or
+(d) the company or the person is obtaining advice from an appropriately qualified entity who was given sufficient information to give appropriate advice; or

-(e) is developing or implementing a plan for restructuring the company to improve its financial position.
+(e) the person is developing or implementing a plan for restructuring the company to improve its financial position.

 (3) A person who wishes to rely on subsection (1) in a proceeding for, or relating to, a contravention of subsection 588G(2), 588GAB(1) or (2) or 588GAC(1) or (2) bears an evidential burden in relation to that matter.